jrothrock/server_notes/README.md

 4. Restart php: ```sudo systemctl restart php7.0-fpm```

-## Tripwire
-This is honestly a bit of lengthy process.
-However, Justin Ellingwood has written a [great piece over at DO on it.](https://www.digitalocean.com/community/tutorials/how-to-use-tripwire-to-detect-server-intrusions-on-an-ubuntu-vps)

 ## Cloudflare with S3
  1. Create a bucket with the name of your domain, with a subdomain of cdn - cdn.example.com
     - configure the bucket policy as well as the cors to allow the domain to access

- 2. Assuming you have already pointed your dns HostName at cloudflare, add the cname cdn poiting to cdn.example.com.s3.amazonaws.com
+ 2. Assuming you have already pointed your dns HostName at cloudflare, add the cname cdn pointing to cdn.example.com.s3.amazonaws.com

  3. Change the ssl on cloudflare to flexible